mwu2000/calendar-project/index.md

 ---------------

 I collected data by logging in my daily schedule into Google Calendar.
-Every morning for two weeks, I logged in my day’s planned activities and stuck to the schedule (for the most part).
+Every morning for 13 days, I logged in my day’s planned activities and stuck to the schedule (for the most part).
 So, each day I planned set times to do my writing or math assignments or sometimes both.
 In the dataset, the *allottedtime* variable tracks the amount of time I gave